 Connectivity Issues (Smart Feeders)

-- Wi-Fi signal strength: Move the feeder closer to your Wi-Fi router.
-Weak signals are a frequent cause of dropped connections.
+- Wi-Fi signal strength: Move the feeder closer to your Wi-Fi router if the signal is weak.

-- Router reboot: Sometimes, a simple restart of your home Wi-Fi router (unplug for 30 seconds, then plug back in) can resolve connectivity glitches.
+- Router reboot: Restart your home Wi-Fi router (unplug for 30 seconds, then plug back in) to resolve glitches.

-- Firmware updates: Check the feeder’s app for any available firmware updates.
-Manufacturers often release updates to improve connectivity and fix bugs.
+- Firmware updates: Check the feeder’s app for available firmware updates, which often improve connectivity.

 - App reinstallation: As a last resort, try deleting and reinstalling the feeder app on your phone.